How does ChatGPT work? Beginner to advanced guide

 What is training data?

 Training data is a huge collection of text that the model learned from before you ever use it.
-This is taken from books, websites, articles, and other publicly available texts.
+This is taken from a wide range of large-scale, publicly available and licensed sources, such as:

 When will an LLM rely on training data?